 Updated: February 26, 2022

-This article was revised to report the new video message posted online by President Volodymyr Zelensky of Ukraine on Saturday morning in Kyiv.
+This article was revised to report the new video message posted online by President Volodymyr Zelenskyy of Ukraine on Saturday morning in Kyiv.

 Correction: February 26, 2022